qarix3/stocks-info/README.md

 # Stocks Information

- > Collections of website that provides stocks information for future use.
+ > Collections of websites that provides stocks information for future use.

 ## Market News